-Hello again Clean My Space Nation – this week we’re tackling a cleaning job that rarely, if ever gets done, AND gets the kitchen and bathroom working in concert…we don’t see that too often, now do we?
-Let me explain.
-Your oven racks are quite a pain point when it comes to cleaning.
-You can’t leave them in a self-clean oven cycle, they are nearly impossible to scrub effectively but they do look awful after a few thrills and spills and can lead to bad smells and burning and charred gunk over time.
-So I’m going to tell you how to clean your oven racks with next to no effort at all.
-I assure you, after reading this post, within 24 hours, 80% of you will have cleaned your oven racks.
-The other 20% will do it within 48 hours.
-It’s that easy!
-Ok, enough is enough – let’s get going!
+Cleaning those crusty oven racks is one of those cleaning jobs that rarely, if ever, gets done.
+It also gets the kitchen and bathroom working together in concert—we don’t see that too often, now do we?
+Let me explain; Your oven racks are a pain point when it comes to cleaning, you can’t leave them in a self-clean oven cycle and they’re nearly impossible to scrub effectively.
+They do, however, look awful after a few thrills and spills and can lead to bad smells and burning, charred gunk over time.
+So, I’m going to tell you how to clean your oven racks with next to no effort at all.
+Oh, and we also made a video about this so feel free to check that out too!

-3. Then plug the drain and start filling the tub with the hottest water possible.
+- Plug the drain and start filling the tub with the hottest water possible.
 Let the tub fill until the water completely covers the racks.
-Hot water is really important here, my friends.
-It helps break down the grease and activate the detergent.
+Hot water is really important here, it helps break down the grease and activate the detergent.
 It will cool over time but the initial blast should be hot, hot, hot.

-4. Finally, take a cup of the laundry detergent or the dish detergent and dissolve it in hot water and then add it to the tub to ensure the product is broken down well.
-I like powder because you do get some abrasion as well; you don’t have to completely dissolve it before adding it into the water.
+- Take a cup of the laundry detergent and dissolve it in hot water in the mason jar and then add that mixture to the tub.
+This is to ensure the product is broken down well.
+I like using powdered detergent because you get some abrasion as well; you don’t have to completely dissolve it before adding it to the water.
 The soapy water and the granules act together to get the most bang for your buck!

-5. That’s it!
-Now let the detergent do it’s thing for the next 6-10 hours.
-It’s probably best just to leave it be overnight and give it enough time to really loosen all that caked on grease and grime.
+- That’s it!
+Now let the detergent do its thing for the next 6-10 hours.
+It’s probably best just to leave it overnight which gives it enough time to really loosen all that caked on grease and grime.

-6. The next morning drain the tub and give the racks a quick wipe and dry before putting them back into the oven.
+- The next morning drain the tub and give the racks a quick wipe and dry before putting them back in the oven.